 Experts said they expect no surprise announcements in tonights address, which begins at 9 p.m., but said health care reform and fighting in Afghanistan will also likely be mentioned, experts said.

-On Thursday, Obama will outline his first budget as president.
+On Thursday, Obama will outline his budget for the fiscal year 2010, which begins in October 1.
 He wants to halve the $1.3 trillion deficit by the end of his first term, and will scale back Iraq war spending and increase taxes on the nations wealthiest, experts said.

 For goals this ambitious, Obama will need the support of Republicans and not just the few votes required to break Senate filibuster.
 Experts predict his attempts at bringing the parties together are only beginning.

 If youre trying to flip the page, like Reagan did, like Roosevelt did, Morone said.
 You have to appear above partisanship and make it part of something thats patriotic.